lemlac/pylem/docs/reference.md

 quote = "It's a beautiful day"  # No escaping needed
 ```

-Python offers specialized string types for multiline layouts, formatting, or working with file paths.
+There's also a specialized string types for multiline layouts, formatting, or working with file paths.

 * Multiline strings: Created using three single or double quotes, preserving line breaks.